 For each of our flights within Vietnam, we flew with Vietjet.
 It wasn’t a bad flight but they notoriously have late departures.
 The three flights that we had, 2 were delayed.
 One for 40 minutes, the other 1 hour 40.
 As for carry-on weight/ measurements, I am always super paranoid about this.
 I have nightmares that I will have to pay for excess baggage at the airport.
 The check-in person we had, did a quick glance for small, clearly under the limit sized bags but for everything else, they weigh and you need to get one of their “cleared to carry-on” tags.
 They did not take out a tape measure but to purchase a checked bag online in advance was 8 or 15 euros, (I can’t remember because my cousin and I split one checked bag).

 We arrived at our fun in the sun, beach-time part of our trip, only for it to be torrential down pouring, the entire time.
 The An Hoi Canary Hotel we were at was nice.
-There is a great Pho place called Mì Quảng Dung (location below).
+There is a great Pho place called Mì Quảng Dung.

 If Disneyland were a town, this would be it.
 I am obsessed with floating lights/ lanterns and this did not disappoint.
 The nicest hotel of the trip and surprisingly the cheapest was Hoi An Dream City Hotel.
 It is close to the old town and more importantly, close to Madam Khanh -The Banh Mi Queen, where we ate on the daily.

 We did a day trip to My Son heritage site.
 Just because of who I am as a person, I wanted to shop around for the best price for a bus tour.
 We ended up finding some back-alley woman who sold us tickets, instead of paying the outlandish (3 euros more) hotel tour prices.
-That being said, the fun started the next morning while we waited for the supposed 08:00 pick up in front of our hotel.
-There is always that moment after paying some woman in an alley when you think okay, no one is showing up, we got scammed out of 6 dollars per person, which would be entirely my fault.
+That being said, the fun started the next morning while we waited for the supposed 08:00 pick-up in front of our hotel.
+There is always that moment when you think okay, no one is showing up, we got scammed out of 6 dollars per person, which would be entirely my fault.

 Without even taking our names, she points down an alley and says “you go”